 Publicity information for potential delegates

 Do you sometimes feel there is a little too much bureaucracy in education and training?
 Or that your hungry management information system feels to be more about accountability than answers?
 Or that you simply fail to relish the idea of interrogating a set of spreadsheets… Then the Data Springboard might be just the session you haven’t been looking for.
 Headline retention and achievement statistics, the bedrock of traditional self assessment, are the weakest streams of data for on-going quality improvement.
 So how can the Data Springboard and the job of a football manager help you identify a rich seam of information that will make a difference to you and your learners now?

 This session will enable staff to:

-- use the Data Springboard to investigate the indicators of disengagement
+- use the Data Springboard to investigate and set out the indicators of disengagement

 - use the Data Springboard to challenge their approach to curriculum- and organisational-level quality improvement:

-- setting informative milestones to monitor the impact of quality improvement work
+- write valuable and responsive targets and milestones using volatile data to monitor the impact of quality improvement work

 What the delegates say